tenox7/wfm/README.md

 # WFM - Web File Manager
-WFM is a web file management application.
+WFM is a lightweight web based file management application.
 It allows to perform regular file and folder operations such as upload, download, rename, delete files and organize directory tree structure using standard web browser.
-Text files can be edited directly in the browser.
+Text, markup and markdown files can be edited directly in the browser.

 An integrated GIT client can track and auto commit all file change operations in to a to a GIT repository.

 This app is most commonly used as a web front end for an FTP server.
-However since you can edit html and markdown documents over the web and there is GIT backed version control, you can think and use WFM as a small Content Management System (CMS).
+However since you can edit html and markdown documents over the web and there is a GIT backed version control, you can think and use WFM as a small Content Management System (CMS).

 This program is written using portable C code and compiles natively